Tumbleweed Connection: Critical reception

-Robert Hillburn wrote for Los Angeles Times: "Tumbleweed Connection is that near-perfect album that artists often spend a whole career trying to produce."
+Robert Hillburn wrote for The Los Angeles Times: "Tumbleweed Connection is that near-perfect album that artists often spend a whole career trying to produce."
 Dave DiMartino wrote for Yahoo!
 Music: "A step up from the slightly more overtly commercial Elton John...
 Tumbleweed is beautifully recorded and filled with very fine songs...
 Bordering on classic status."
+In The Rough Guide to Rock (1999), Neil Patrick wrote that the album highlighted John and Taupin's "shared obsession with Wild West mythology", and deemed it the best of the three albums John released in 1970.
+Martin C. Strong, writing in The Great Rock Discography (2006), considers the album a "relatively successful attempt at retro Americana".